philipturner/swift-colab/README.md

 ## SwiftPlot integration

 To use IPython graphs or SwiftPlot plots, enter the magic commands shown below. [`EnableIPythonDisplay.swift`](https://github.com/philipturner/swift-colab/blob/main/Sources/include/EnableIPythonDisplay.swift) depends on the PythonKit and SwiftPlot libraries.
-SwiftPlot takes 23 seconds to compile, so avoid importing it unless you intend to use it.
-If you change your mind an want to use SwiftPlot later, just restart the runtime.
+SwiftPlot takes 23 seconds to compile, so skip importing it unless you intend to use it.
+However, you must restart the runtime if you change your mind.

 ```swift
 %install '.package(url: "https://github.com/pvieito/PythonKit", .branch("master"))' PythonKit